I took an hour off to head into the coffee shop and look at some journals.

 What They Found

-They found that the rate of torso rotation strongly related with the shoulders.
+They found that the rate of torso rotation strongly related to the shoulders.

 Baseball pitchers may exhibit a decreased ability in controlling torso rotation which increases the risk of shoulder injuries.